icosa-foundation/open-brush-docs/user-guide/using-the-open-brush-tools-quick-tools-and-menu-panels/extras-panel/guides-panel.md

 * Use the sphere, cube, and pill guides to create perfect shapes.
 * Guides are moved and scaled similar to other widgets, using the Grip buttons.

+Guides also respect the position and rotation locks on the [Transform Panel](transform-panel.md).
+Lock one or more axes when you need to reposition a guide without changing its height, orientation or alignment on the locked axes.

 ## Guide Types

 Open Brush includes several types of guides: